Kosuke Tamura, Ph.D., FAHA

 Interests include the application of geospatial methodologies (geographic information systems [GIS], global positioning systems [GPS]) to address the limitations in neighborhood research.

-Dr. Tamura examines associations between exposure to neighborhood features and contexts and cardiovascular health (risk factors, morbidity, and mortality) among children, adults, and older adults.
-He is keen on potentially explaining race and ethnic disparities in cardiovascular health at the population level.
+Dr. Tamura examines associations between exposure to neighborhood features and contexts and cardiometabolic health (risk factors, morbidity, and mortality) among children, adults, and older adults.
+He is keen on potentially explaining disparities in cardiometabolic health at the population level.
 He also applies wearable health devices and mobile health (mHealth) technologies to better understand real-time psychosocial factors (e.g., mood, stress) in relation to lifestyle behaviors via objective physical activity monitors, such as accelerometers.

 Research Projects